-Starting in 1905, the Improved Benevolent and Protective Order of Elks of the World, also called the black Elks, met in North Omaha.
+Starting in 1905, the Improved Benevolent and Protective Order of Elks of the World, also called the Black Elks, met in North Omaha.
 They were determined to help foster positive social connections, build community and foster growth within Omaha’s African American community.

 More than a century later, the Iroquois Lodge 92 has continued and expanded on their vision.
 This is a short history of a once-secret society that history shows has been absolutely vital in the history of North Omaha.

 In June 2016 I had the privilege of touring North Omaha’s Elks Hall at 2420 Lake Street.
-Special thanks go to the outstanding Linda Williams for arranging the tour and Ron Jefferson for showing me around the building and sharing the pictures here.
+Special thanks go to Linda Williams for arranging the tour and Ron Jefferson for showing me around the building and sharing the pictures here.
 Following is a short history of North Omaha’s historic Elks Hall, and the African American fraternal organizations Elks Iroquois Lodge #92, Cherokee Temple #223, and South Terrace Temple #1353.
 Please share any information in the comments section below!

-In the decade before Elks Iroquois Lodge 92 was founded, the African American community in Omaha made strides towards equality in Omaha.
+In the decade before Elks Iroquois Lodge 92 was founded, the African American community in Omaha made strides towards success.
 In 1895, an African American female journalist named Ella Mahammitt became a weekly writer with a local Black newspaper called The Enterprise, and she became vice-president of the National Federation of Afro-American Women, which was headed by Margaret James Murray, who was the wife of Booker T. Washington.
 That year, Millard Singleton was named the first-ever African American Justice of the Peace in the Eighth Ward in Omaha.

 The next year, an African American leader in North Omaha named George Franklin held the positions of Douglas County Assessor and City of Omaha Inspector of Weights and Measures at the same time.
 An African American leader named Ophelia Clenlans was appointed to the executive board of the National Federation of Afro-American Women, while Ella Mahammitt became a committee member of the National Association of Colored Women in 1897.

-It 1898, African Americans held important roles at the Trans-Mississippi Exposition in North Omaha.
+In 1898, African Americans held important roles at the Trans-Mississippi Exposition in North Omaha.
 Various meetings of national black organizations took place during the exposition, including the National Congress of Representatives of White and Colored Americans and the National Colored Press Association.
 That same year, African Americans in Omaha gathered to call for federal action to stop lynchings and violence in the South.
 Eula Overall began her five year career as the second ever African American teacher in Omaha Public Schools.
 Omaha’s Edwin Overall was elected General Statistician at the annual meeting of the National Federation of Colored Labor of the United States.

 The lodge founded a Civil Liberties department in 1926.
 There are several other departments too, including an education department that is still active.

-In 1964, Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
+In 1964, the iconic Omaha native Malcolm X spoke at the Elks Hall, with the Omaha World-Herald reporting that he demonstrated “considerable tolerance toward other Negro rights groups.”
 Today, the Elks Hall continues to host rallies, dances, fundraising meals, and other events.
 Throughout the years, the Elks have been standard bearers in local parades, too, with a marching band, color guard and drum corps active in throughout the decades.

-James Finley Wilson served as Grand Exalted Ruler of the black Elks for thirty years.
+James Finley Wilson served as Grand Exalted Ruler of the Black Elks for thirty years.
 A lawyer and banker named Charles Davis was a leader of the Elks in the 1950s and 1960s.
 In 1976, the Iroquois Lodge proposed building a new facility along North 24th Street.
 Intended to spur development by bringing Omaha’s Black community together for social and political activities again, the building project was abandoned within the next year.